njtierney/validateHOT/README.md

 #> 1  86.1
 ```

-### Example II - CBC with linear coding
+### Example II - CBC with linear-coded attribute(s)

 In a second example, we again use a *CBC*, however, this time we show
-how to use `validateHOT` if one of the variables are linear coded.
+how to use `validateHOT` if one of the variables is linear-coded.
 All
 other examples are provided in the accompanied vignette.

 We are using the data frame `CBC_lin`.
 Again, we first load the data